-Bill teaches part-time as an Adjunct Assistant Professor of Architecture at Columbia University’s Graduate School of Architecture, Planning and Preservation.
-He has taught architecture at Barnard College and the University of Michigan and has been a guest critic at architecture schools nationwide.
+Bill has taught part-time as an Adjunct Assistant Professor of Architecture at Columbia University’s Graduate School of Architecture, Planning and Preservation.
+He has also taught architecture at Barnard College and the University of Michigan, and has been a guest critic at various architecture schools nationwide.

 Bill was born in San Pedro Sula, Honduras, and is fluent in English and Spanish.
-He is a licensed architect in New York, and a LEED accredited professional.
+He is a licensed architect in Illinois and New York, and a LEED accredited professional.